Oscar Gonzalez Player Props: Guardians vs. White Sox

 - Gonzalez enters this game on a four-game hitting streak.
 During his last games, he's hitting .400.

-- In 52.0% of his games this year (13 of 25), Gonzalez has picked up at least one hit, and in three of those games (12.0%) he recorded more than one.

-- He has hit a home run in one of 25 games, and in 1.3% of his plate appearances.
+- He has homered in one of 25 games, and in 1.3% of his plate appearances.

 - Gonzalez has driven in a run in four games this year (16.0%), including one multiple-RBI game.